 - Chill in the refrigerator, uncovered, for 2-3 hours or until set.
 Store leftovers in the refrigerator.

-Make ahead tip: This is the perfect recipe to make ahead of time and there are several ways to do it.
+- Make Ahead & Freezing Instructions: This is the perfect recipe to make ahead of time and there are several ways to do it.
 You can prepare the entire dessert, cover tightly, and keep in the refrigerator for 3 days before serving.
 If the caramel is too firm, let it sit at room temperature for a couple hours before cutting.
 Or you can prepare the crust in steps 2 and 3, allow to cool, and refrigerate for up to 2 days.
 You can also prepare the salted caramel for the filling up to 1 week in advance.
 Tart freezes well for up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature to soften the caramel before serving.

-- I suggest salted roasted peanuts for best flavor.
+- Peanuts: I suggest salted roasted peanuts for best flavor.
 You can use unsalted if you prefer, see next note + use 1 teaspoon salt in the crust.

-- If you use salted peanuts as suggested, reduce salt in salted caramel sauce to 1/4 teaspoon.
+- Caramel: If you use salted peanuts as suggested, reduce salt in salted caramel sauce to 1/4 teaspoon.
 If you are using unsalted peanuts, follow the salted caramel recipe as listed with 1 teaspoon of salt.
-You'll need 1 cup of caramel, which is the entire recipe.
+You’ll need 1 cup of salted caramel, which is the entire recipe.

 Remember to always use cold butter and cold ice water.
 Temperature is everything in baking, but it’s of utmost importance in pie and tart crusts.
 Cold cold cold!
 After the dry ingredients are pulsed with the butter into crumbs, pour it into a bowl and stir in some ice water.
 It’s the wintertime right now and therefore, it’s super dry out.
 I had to use about 3.5 Tablespoons of ice water.
 Keep the time of year in mind when preparing pie crust.
 Humidity (or lack thereof) makes a difference!